Summary

 AEJ Policy (w/ Thomas Hwang and Luca Maini)

 We show that a 2010 change to Medicaid reimbursement rules for prescription drugs reduced spending in both Medicaid and non-Medicaid segments (2.5 percent in the latter).
-Part of this was driven by weakening the most-favored customer rules in Medicaid.
+Part of this was driven by the weakening of the most-favored customer rules in Medicaid.

 JPE Micro (w/ Thomas Hwang, Yunjuan Liu, and Luca Maini)